 - A Kuretake #40 Ink Brush allows for expressive ink work, and uses the same waterproof Carbon ink cartridges as the EF pen.
 The cartridges hold enough ink for many sketches and the built-in supply allows for hassle-free use in the field.
 The ink is delivered through a fine sable brush tip that is a joy to use, allowing for nearly infinite line quality variations.

 - A mechanical pencil and detail eraser complete the setup.

 The Compass Pocket Kit

 Here it is, ready to paint.
-That picture shows a plastic empty palette on the side.
-It was always my intent to repurpose a little tray that came to me via a pack of gum, but it just didn’t look vintage enough when all was said and done.
-The kit needs a very small palette and I didn’t have the budget for one of Maria Coryell-Martin’s nifty Expedition Palettes – so I made a little one out of copper foil and pans from a cheap makeup kit.
-(The white thing is a business-card sized piece of paper, for scale.)
+This picture shows an empty plastic palette on the side.
+It was always my intent to repurpose that little tray, which came to me via a pack of gum.
+In situ, it just didn’t look sufficiently vintage to make sense with this particular kit.
+A very small palette is required and I didn’t have the budget for one of Maria Coryell-Martin’s nifty Expedition Palettes – so I made a little one out of copper foil and pans from a cheap makeup kit.
+(The white card with the palette is business-card sized, for scale.)

 The waterbrush is the large tip Koi, with the smaller handle.
 Paper is supplied by a removable mini-book.
 I usually fold up a few scraps and give them a simple binding.
 This then tucks into a pocket, like a book jacket.

 The paper, brush, and paper towel blotter all fit inside the closed cover.
 All in all, it’s a very handy little setup for capturing random good scenes, like these two gentlemen enjoying a gorgeous spring day at the park.